Peter's blend

 Notes:

-The guaranteed income producing asset is delivered through our Secure Lifetime Income (SLI).
+The guaranteed income producing asset is provided by Secure Lifetime Income (SLI).

-Figures are generated via Timeline using median return from 900 scenarios from 108 years of historic data.
+Figures are generated via Timeline, with rates supplied by Just using median return from 948 scenarios from 109 years of historic data.
 The £10,000 income has been modelled to keep pace with inflation.